codelion/optillm/README.md

 # optillm

 optillm is an OpenAI API compatible optimizing inference proxy which implements several state-of-the-art techniques that can improve the accuracy and performance of LLMs.
 The current focus is on implementing techniques that improve reasoning over coding, logical and mathematical queries.
 It is possible to beat the frontier models using these techniques across diverse tasks by doing additional compute at inference time.
+A good example of how to combine such techniques together is the [CePO approach](optillm/cepo) from Cerebras.

 [![Open in Spaces](https://huggingface.co/datasets/huggingface/badges/resolve/main/open-in-hf-spaces-sm.svg)](https://huggingface.co/spaces/codelion/optillm)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1SpuUb8d9xAoTh32M-9wJsB50AOH54EaH?usp=sharing)